562.427.0821 secretary@masonry.org

 Long Beach Lodge began when Long Beach was just a little city near the beach on a floor above a bank in 1896.

-February Message from the Master
+March Message from the Master

 Fraternally,